Mexico Travel with Babies and Toddlers: Honest Tips from a Mom Who Did It

 0 to 4 Months

 Doable but exhausting.
 Babies this small sleep through everything which actually makes airport days easy.
-The challenge is the heat and the sun protection - babies under six months should not have sunscreen on, so you are managing shade obsessively.
+The challenge is heat and sun protection - babies under 6 months should not have sunscreen, so you are managing shade obsessively.
 Pick a resort with a shaded pool area and minimize beach time.

 4 to 9 Months

 The sweet spot.
 Baby is still mostly portable in a carrier, can have sunscreen, naps in a stroller, and is too young to be afraid of new things.
-Our first trip was right at this stage and it was magic.
+Matty at 11 months was right in this range and it was magic.

 9 to 18 Months

 The hard age.
-Walking, not yet listening, separation anxiety, sun-allergic to nap schedules being disrupted.
+Walking, not yet listening, separation anxiety, allergic to nap schedules being disrupted.
 Doable but plan extra slow days.
-Build in a kid pool every day.
+Build in a kid pool every single day.

 18 Months to 3 Years

 Pick a destination with a short flight, a swimmable beach, and reliable medical care nearby.
-Our top picks:
+My picks:

-• Riviera Maya (Playa del Carmen, Akumal) - direct flights from most US cities to Cancun, all-inclusive resorts with kids facilities, calm Caribbean water
+- Riviera Maya (Playa del Carmen, Akumal) - direct flights from most US cities to Cancun, all-inclusive resorts with kid facilities, calm Caribbean water.

-• Cabo San Lucas (corridor or San Jose) - direct flights, dry climate (less humid than the Caribbean), excellent hospitals nearby
+- Cabo San Lucas (corridor or San Jose del Cabo) - direct flights, dry climate (less humid than the Caribbean), excellent hospitals nearby.
+My cousin Chuy in Cabo runs sport-fishing charters and swears the corridor is the easiest baby trip.

-• Puerto Vallarta and Sayulita - calm Pacific bays, dry season weather is reliable November-April
+- Puerto Vallarta and Sayulita - calm Pacific bays, dry-season weather is reliable November through April.

-Skip Mexico City for the first trip with a young baby - the altitude (7,500 feet) can be hard on babies who have not adjusted, and it is not the trip's strength anyway.
+Skip CDMX for the first baby trip.
+The altitude (7,350 feet) is hard on babies who have not adjusted, and CDMX is not a baby trip's strength anyway.

 Lap vs. Seat

-Babies under two fly free as a lap infant on most US airlines (Mexican carriers usually charge a 10 percent fare).
+Babies under 2 fly free as a lap infant on most US airlines (Mexican carriers usually charge a 10% fare).
 If your baby weighs more than 20 pounds or sleeps poorly being held, buy them a seat and bring a car seat.
-Game-changer for the parents who actually wants to nap on the plane.
+Game-changer for the parent who actually wants to nap on the plane.

-Most airlines do not count a diaper bag against your carry-on allowance.
-Pack it like an emergency kit - a full change of clothes for baby, an extra shirt for you (you will be vomited on), 6 diapers, wipes, snacks, formula or milk, a pacifier on a leash, and one new toy in plastic packaging that takes a long time to open.
+Most airlines do not count it against your carry-on allowance.
+Pack it like an emergency kit: full change of clothes for baby, an extra shirt for you (you will be vomited on, ay no), 6 diapers, wipes, snacks, formula or milk, a pacifier on a leash, and one new toy in plastic packaging that takes a long time to open.

 The Ear Pressure Trick

 Nurse, bottle, or pacifier on takeoff and landing.
 The sucking equalizes pressure.
-If they are not interested in sucking, do not force it - some babies just sleep through it.
+If they are not interested, do not force - some babies just sleep through it.

 Pack Light On Top